hackclub/hackclub/workshops/weather_app/README.md

 ```
 inside the `head` tag.

-Since we have linked all our files with the `HTML` file, now we can start making a card on which we would display the content.
+Since we have linked the `JS` file with the `HTML` file, now we can start making a card on which we would display the content.

-P.S: For more information about cards, refer to [`Bootstrap`](https://getbootstrap.com/docs/4.0/components/card/), an open source `CSS` framework.

 Inside our `<body>` we will add `<div>` with class as `container` which makes our main card and for the content inside we can add another
 `<div>` with class as `content`.